kenjennings/Atari-Breakout76/README06GameScreen.md

 **Bricks**

 The bricks are centered on the screen, 7 bricks to the left, 7 to the right.
 Since the last brick does not need a trailing space that makes the line an uneven number of pixels which cannot be centered perfectly.
-The center for the game is defines one pixel to the right of true center on the screen.
+The center for the game is defined one pixel to the right of true center on the screen.

 ```asm
 SCREEN_BRICKS ; 14 bricks between left and right borders